nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting a friend: `friend --delete`

-Deletes a friend from gitGud’s friend’s list with the given `FRIEND_ID`.
+Deletes a friend from gitGud’s friends list with the given `FRIEND_ID`.

 Format: `friend --delete FRIEND_ID`